vishvAsa/vedAH_yajuH/taittirIyam/sUtram/vaikhAnasaH/mantra-saMhitA/07_pAramAtmikopaniShat/_index.md

 The Paramatmka is also key and plays a central role in Prana-Prathistha ceremonies, as chanting of all 11 anuvakas is deemed to bring life-energy into a Bimba or Vigraha.

-There are 2 recessions of this sukta, mostly due to commentaries by 2 famous ancient authors.
+There are 3 recessions of this sukta -

 - The Dravida Patha is more popular in Tamil Nadu, commented upon by BhattaBhaskara.
-The Andhra Patha is commented upon by Srinivasa Makin Vedanta Desika, aka Srinivasa Deekshita.
+- The Andhra Patha is commented upon by Srinivasa Makin Vedanta Desika, aka Srinivasa Deekshita.
   - The anuvakas, and mantras are the same between the 2 recessions, but there are some significant differences in the wordings of the mantras, and their interpretation by both commentators.
+- prachina vikhanasa patha (rediscovered and published in 2020s)
 </details>